Manohar Raju: Public Defender of San Francisco (2019-present)

 Following Jeff Adachi's death in 2019, Raju was appointed Public Defender of San Francisco by Mayor London Breed.
 Matt Gonzalez, who briefly served as acting Public Defender in Adachi's place, praised the appointment of Raju, stating "If I could have made the choice on my own, I would have chosen him."

 Raju was elected to a full term in office in the November 2019 without opposition.
-His campaign received the support of the In 2022, Raju faced a challenge from Rebecca Young, an assistant district attorney and former deputy public defender who previously served under Raju.
+In 2022, Raju faced a challenge from Rebecca Young, an assistant district attorney and former deputy public defender who previously served under Raju.
 In the first contested race for the position in 20 years, Raju comfortably won reelection with 69.75% of the vote per provisional totals.

 Tenure

 Following the outbreak of the COVID-19 pandemic, Raju pushed for the release of pre-trial defendants deemed at a heightened risk from the virus from county jails.
 In 2021, Raju sued the San Francisco County Superior Court over the continued imprisonment of inmates past their trial deadlines.
 During his tenure, Raju has endorsed efforts to improve pay for individuals serving jury duty.

 As Public Defender, Raju has identified curbing the "macho" atmosphere in the office and prioritizing diversity in the ranks as priorities.
 On matters of criminal justice reform, Raju favors the creation of an integrity unit within the office to investigate potentially unfair convictions.
 Raju was among the public officials to criticize Mayor London Breed's declaration of a state of emergency in the Tenderloin neighborhood, arguing that incarcerating homeless residents and individuals with substance abuse disorder would not solve problems facing the community.

 Following Xavier Becerra's resignation as Attorney General of California, Raju co-authored an op-ed calling for Assemblyman Ash Kalra to replace him.
 Following Brooke Jenkins' accession to the position of District Attorney, Raju criticized Jenkins' support for expanding cash bail, arguing that "[p]re-trial detention is a coercive tactic used to pressure people who can not afford to pay bail to take a plea deal for a crime they did not commit."
 In the 2022 special election for District Attorney, Raju endorsed Jenkins' unsuccessful opponent John Hamasaki.